 Previously two separate goals, School Culture and Parent Engagement, Goals #2 and #3 from last year have now been combined into Goal #2 Engagement.
-Material differences are present for: Student and Family Services Personnel due to additional supports for student and family needs such as counseling, restorative justice, and social emotional needs.
-Supplies and Materials - Family Engagement due to focused spending on additional staff support for instruction.
+Material differences are present for: Enrichment Programming due to a decrease in Life Experience Lessons (field trips) caused by the impacts of COVID protocols.
+Student and Family Services Personnel due to an inability to hire for budgeted positions.
+Student Activities due to additional end of year student activities.